intuition-dev/intuDocs/slides/slides.md

 ---
 <!-- *template: invert -->
-Step #2: SEO
+Step #2 - SEO:
-#### - links coming in, eye balls, customers.
+#### - People coming in, eye balls, customers.
 #### - We need content.
 We need a CMS!
 ## No matter what app we build, you need a CMS.
 #### Or a website.
 Or e-commerce: please enter credit card :-)

-DEMO simple ( intu's API, make a new static page, keyboard, standard web component, SEO, call a 3rd party API, custom server api in javascript)
+==DEMO== simple ( intu's API, make a new static page, keyboard, standard web component, SEO, call a 3rd party API, custom server api in javascript)

 ---

 Promised step #1: App.

-DEMO basic/CRUD ( View Model, Validation, SQL, Pug, VS Code, Citzen-developer!)
+==DEMO== CRUD ( ViewModel, Validation, SQL, Pug, VS Code, Citizen-developer!)

 ---
 <!-- *template: invert -->